 Residence living at the University of Guelph is an integral part of University life.
-You aren't just coming to Guelph: you are coming to the University of Guelph!
-Living in residence will maximize your opportunities for growth, development and enjoyment of your University experience.
+You aren't just coming to the city of Guelph.
+You are coming to the University of Guelph!
+Living in residence will maximize your opportunities for growth, development, and enjoyment of your University experience.

 Student Housing Services is committed to providing residential environments and services that promote student success.
 Residence living is your foundational support for your time at the University of Guelph.
-Our residence buildings circle the campus like a wheel: you live minutes from everywhere you need to be.
+Our residence buildings circle the campus like a wheel.
+You will be minutes from everywhere.

 Visit the Places4Students site to find off-campus housing near the University of Guelph.

 Contact Katie McLean (firstname.lastname@example.org), Coordinator, Commuter Experience and Rental Living, to learn more about how you as a landlord can get involved with off-campus initiatives such as workshops and our annual rental housing fair, or to join our landlord listserv.

 Orientation Week is a week you don't want to miss!
 With hundreds of events run by student clubs and departments across campus, we promise you'll find events that will help you meet other Gryphons, get involved with something that interests you, and learn more about your program.